jackjt8/ChunkyGuide/docs/setup/java.md

 ---

+#### OpenJDK 11 OpenJFX on Windows

+1. Install OpenJDK of your choice.

+2. Download OpenJFX, extract, and copy the `Bin` and `Lib` folder into the OpenJDK install directory; Typcially, this would be something like `C:\Program Files\AdoptOpenJDK\jdk-11.0.8.10-hotspot` where you should see existing `Bin` and `Lib` folders.

+3. In the `Lib` folder found in your OpenJDK install directory, find and delete `jrt-fs.jar` otherwise you will run into an error when attempting to launch Chunky - `java.lang.LayerInstantiationException: Package jdk.internal.jimage in both module java.base and module jrt.fs`.

+4. Launch ChunkyLauncher.jar via command line using `java --module-path "path\to\openjdk\lib" --add-modules=javafx.controls,javafx.base,javafx.graphics,javafx.fxml -jar "path\to\chunkylauncher\chunkylauncher.jar"`

+ie

+`java --module-path "C:\Program Files\AdoptOpenJDK\jdk-11.0.8.10-hotspot\lib" --add-modules=javafx.controls,javafx.base,javafx.graphics,javafx.fxml -jar D:\Programs\Chunky_293\chunkylauncher.jar`

+5. Inside ChunkyLauncher, under Advanced Settings add the same `--module-path` and `--add-modules` options to the `Java options` field.

+ie

+`--module-path "C:\Program Files\AdoptOpenJDK\jdk-11.0.8.10-hotspot\lib" --add-modules=javafx.controls,javafx.base,javafx.graphics,javafx.fxml`

+---

 ## Double clicking ChunkyLauncher.jar doesn't work on Windows?

 A common issue with Java on Windows is that jar files may not be correctly associated with Java.